learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 # Code here
 ```

-We can also use indexing to address and assign new values to elements of a matrix as shown below:
+You can also use indexing to address and assign new values to elements of a matrix:
 ```python
 X[:, 0] = [[11], [12], [13]] # set column 0
 X[2, 2] = 15           # set a single element in third row and third column